hseeberger/akka-http-json/README.md

 ## Usage

-Mix `PlayJsonSupport`, `Json4sSupport` or `UpickleSupport` into your Akka HTTP code which is supposed to (un)marshal from/to JSON.
-Don't forget to provide the necessary format type class instances.
+Mix `PlayJsonSupport`, `Json4sSupport`, `UpickleSupport` or `CirceSupport` into your Akka HTTP code which is supposed to (un)marshal from/to JSON.
+Don't forget to provide the type class instances for the respective JSON libraries, if needed.

 ## Contribution policy ##